Harvey Wiley Corbett

-Early life and career
+Early life and education

 Corbett was a San Francisco native.
 He was an 1895 graduate of the engineering program at the University of California, Berkeley and then was educated at the Ecole des Beaux Arts in Paris, where he was registered as a student on August 18, 1896, by teacher Godefroy-Freynet.
-After his graduation in 1900, he started work in the firm of Cass Gilbert.

-One of Corbett's early commissions during the 1910s was for the landmark Springfield Municipal Group, two large municipal buildings with a tower in Springfield, Massachusetts, in partnership with Francis Livingston Pell (1873-1945), firm of Pell & Corbett.
+Career

-Middle and later years
+Following his graduation in 1900, he started work in the firm of Cass Gilbert.
+One of Corbett's early commissions during the 1910s was for the landmark Springfield Municipal Group, two large municipal buildings with a tower in Springfield, Massachusetts, in partnership with Francis Livingston Pell, a name partner in the architectural firm of Pell & Corbett.

-As part of the firm of Helmle & Corbett, Harvey Wiley Corbett designed Bush Tower, a 30-story Neo-Gothic skyscraper built for the Bush Terminal Company on 42nd St. near Times Square, Manhattan.
+As part of the firm of Helmle & Corbett, Harvey Wiley Corbett designed Bush Tower, a 30-story Neo-Gothic skyscraper built for the Bush Terminal Company on 42nd St. near Times Square in Manhattan.
 The tower, "with its prominent position and slight setbacks in buff, white and black brick, marked his début as an influential skyscraper designer."

-Corbett's next major commission was in London, where again working for Irving T. Bush and the Bush Terminal Co., he was the architect for Bush House, a massive and essentially American-style office building built within the limits of strict London building codes.
+Corbett's next major commission was in London, where he again worked for Irving T. Bush and the Bush Terminal Co. and was the architect for Bush House, a massive and essentially American-style office building built within the limits of strict London building codes.

-Later in the 1920s, Harvey Wiley Corbett was part of one of the three firms that designed Rockefeller Center in New York.
+Later in the 1920s, Corbett was part of one of the three firms that designed Rockefeller Center in Manhattan.
 Corbett, however, left the Rockefeller Center project in 1928, so he could work on plans for the Metropolitan Life North Building, designed as a 100-story skyscraper and the world's tallest building, but eventually built as a 32-story tower during the Great Depression.

-Corbett, continued to design some structures during the Great Depression, notably the massive New York City Criminal Courts Building in downtown Manhattan, the northern tower of which is the Manhattan Detention Center (The Tombs).
+Corbett continued to design some structures during the Great Depression, including the massive New York City Criminal Courts Building in Manhattan, the northern tower of which is the Manhattan Detention Center, known as The Tombs.
 The complex was designed with Charles B. Meyers and completed in 1941.